fastrgv/WorldCupSokerban/README.md

 The (=)-key or the (,)-key or the (.)-key trigger embedded solvers that helps you when you get stuck.
 You can single-step to a final solution, or to just part way toward the solution, in order to give you a hint.
 This feature is essential to learning to solve on your own.

-Note: all 3 solvers can fail if the puzzle is too large or difficult, so the default timeout is 10 seconds.
+Note: all 3 solvers can fail if the puzzle is too large or difficult, so the default timeout is 10 seconds, yet is user-adjustable.

 The mouse can be used to control the game viewpoint.
 The mouse wheel adjusts the eye distance;  a left button drag changes view angle;  a right button click restores the default view settings.

 Works on PCs running Windows, OSX, or GNU/Linux.

 --------------------------
 ## Features:
  * laptop friendly;
- * user definable puzzles;
+ * user definable puzzles can be added;
  * many predefined puzzles ranging from easy to nearly impossible;
  * Windows, OSX, GNU/linux binaries included;
  * full source code;